greenpeace/planet4-helm-prometheus/README.md

-# Planet-4 Helm chart Prometheus deployment
+# Planet-4 Helm chart kube-prometheus-stack deployment

 ## Ingredients:
 -   helm client [https://docs.helm.sh/using_helm/](https://docs.helm.sh/using_helm/)
 -   an accessible Kubernetes cluster running Helm Tiller

-## Preparation:
+## Important Notes:

 ***
-NOT INTENDED TO BE DEPLOYED BY HAND
+NOT currently deployed to the production cluster.  kube-state-metrics and NewRelic in use in production.

+CRDs manually deployed in Dev

 ***

+## Preparation:

 This repository is intended to be used via [CircleCI](https://circleci.com/gh/greenpeace/planet4-traefik)

-Commits to the develop branch affect the development cluster, commits to the master branch affect the production cluster.
+Commits to the develop branch affect the development cluster.
+When ready to deploy, use master to deploy to prod.

 ---
-# planet4-helm-prometheus